muratkrty/msc-thesis/README.md

 #msc-thesis
-This repository will contain my M.Sc. thesis which is temporarily titled as "Computational Approaches to Modeling Brain Mechanisms".
+This repository will contain my M.Sc. thesis which is temporarily titled as "Computational Approaches to Modeling Brain Mechanisms of Action Recognition and Emotions".
 Since the projects have different off-side collaborators, I have restricted rights to make publicly experiment/model's data and unpublished results available without getting permission from co-authors and project PIs.
 After